eviltester/thingifier/challenger/src/main/resources/content/practice-sites/simpleapi.md

 ---
 title: Simple API - A Multi-verb API with no security requirements - Practice API
+seo_title: Simple API - A Multi-verb API with no login | API Practice Site Guide
 description: An overview of the Simple API practice API site, explaining how to use it to learn about APIs and practice with API tooling.
 showads: true
 ---